-- A. The Board Commission shall have the power to adopt regulations governing the establishment and operation of a lottery pursuant to this article and sports wagering pursuant to Article 2 (§ 58.1-4030 et seq.).
-The regulations governing the establishment and operation of the lottery and sports wagering shall be promulgated by the Board Commission after consultation with the Director.
+- A. The Board shall have the power to adopt regulations governing the establishment and operation of a lottery pursuant to this article and the regulation of electronic gaming devices pursuant to Article 2 (§ 58.1-4030 et seq.).
+The regulations governing the establishment and operation of the lottery and the regulation of electronic gaming devices shall be promulgated by the Board after consultation with the Director.
 Such regulations shall be in accordance with the Administrative Process Act (§ 2.2-4000 et seq.).
-The regulations shall provide for all matters necessary or desirable for the efficient, honest, and economical operation and administration of the lottery and sports wagering and for the convenience of the purchasers of tickets or shares, and the holders of winning tickets or shares, and sports wagerers.
+The regulations shall provide for all matters necessary or desirable for the efficient, honest, and economical operation and administration of the lottery and regulation of electronic gaming devices and for the convenience of the purchasers of tickets or shares, and the players of electronic gaming devices.
 The regulations, which may be amended, repealed, or supplemented as necessary, shall include, but not be limited to, the following: - 1.
 The type or types of lottery or game to be conducted in accordance with § 58.1-4001. - 2.
 The price or prices of tickets or shares in the lottery. - 3.
 The numbers and sizes of the prizes on the winning tickets or shares, including informing the public of the approximate odds of winning and the proportion of lottery revenues (i) disbursed as prizes and (ii) returned to the Commonwealth as net revenues. - 4.
 The manner of selecting the winning tickets or shares. - 5.
 The manner of payment of prizes to the holders of winning tickets or shares. - 6.
 The frequency of the drawings or selections of winning tickets or shares without limitation. - 7.
-Without limitation as to number, the type or types of locations at which tickets or shares may be sold. - 8.
-The method to be used in selling tickets or shares.
+Without limitation as to number, the type or types of locations at which tickets or shares may be sold.

+8. The method to be used in selling tickets or shares, including the sale of tickets or shares over the Internet.

 - 9. The advertisement of the lottery in accordance with the provisions of subsection E of § 58.1-4022. - 10.
 The licensing of agents to sell tickets or shares who will best serve the public convenience and promote the sale of tickets or shares.
 No person under the age of 18 shall be licensed as an agent.
 A licensed agent may employ a person who is 16 years of age or older to sell or otherwise vend tickets at the agent's place of business so long as the employee is supervised in the selling or vending of tickets by the manager or supervisor in charge at the location where the tickets are being sold.
 Employment of such person shall be in compliance with Chapter 5 (§ 40.1-78 et seq.) of Title 40.1. - 11.
 The manner and amount of compensation, if any, to be paid licensed sales agents necessary to provide for the adequate availability of tickets or shares to prospective buyers and for the convenience of the public.
-Notwithstanding the provisions of this subdivision, the Board Commission shall not be required to approve temporary bonus or incentive programs for payments to licensed sales agents. - 12.
+Notwithstanding the provisions of this subdivision, the Board shall not be required to approve temporary bonus or incentive programs for payments to licensed sales agents. - 12.
 Apportionment of the total revenues accruing from the sale of tickets or shares and from all other sources and establishment of the amount of the special reserve fund as provided in § 58.1-4022 of this chapter. - 13.
-Such other matters necessary or desirable for the efficient and economical operation and administration of the lottery. - 14.
-The operation of sports wagering pursuant to Article 2 (§ 58.1-4030 et seq.).
+Such other matters necessary or desirable for the efficient and economical operation and administration of the lottery.

+14. The regulation of electronic gaming devices pursuant to Article 2 (§ 58.1-4030 et seq.).